 On the first occasion that I was aware a ROC exercise was taking place, I decided to try to find their frequencies.
 A hunch made me listen on the frequency where we had heard the white noise.
 Much to my surprise, there was Bedford talking to its monitoring posts.
 Further tuning between 147 and 147.3MHz revealed other frequencies in use.
 Unlike the on-off transmissions to the posts, these were continuously on.
 I had stumbled on some of the frequencies used for the inter-group links.
 None were coming from Old Gorse, but from the north and south of my location.
 At this time, I was only able to listen between 146 and 148MHz with my amateur receiver, designed for the American market.
 It required the purchase of my scanning receiver for things to progress further.

 Hunting down the Masts

 On the way home, I spotted a Home Office mast at Twinwoods Farm, Oakley, just north of Bedford.
 On diverting to pay it a visit there were the expected Police yagis high up pointing into Bedford.
-Again lower down the mast, two 3 element yagis pointed toward ROC Bedford matching the two 3 element yagis there, pointing north-easterly towards Twinwoods.
+Again lower down the mast, two 3 element yagis pointed toward ROC Bedford matching those pointing here.
 There were two 6 element yagis pointing north-westerly towards Old Gorse.
-This completed the match in a northerly direction, but opened up questions why two radio links came via Twinwoods to Old Gorse, but one went there directly.
+Completing the match.
+This opened up the question, why two radio links came via Twinwoods to Old Gorse, but one went there directly.
 The answer came later once the link frequencies were discovered.

 It seems so sad to say it now, but I planned my 1979-80-81 holidays so I could visit as many ROC locations in the East of England as possible and trace out the links by looking out for masts on the way.
 As I said previously, many were marked on the map, so this was not too difficult.